Angola profile - Timeline

 2015 May - Prominent anti-corruption activist Rafael Marques is given six-month suspended jail term for defaming army generals in a book about violence in the country's diamond mining industry.

 2016 August - The Front for the Liberation of the Enclave of Cabinda, FLEC, reports a deadly clash with government troops.

-2017 August - Ruling MPLA confirmed as election winners, despite angry complaints from opposition parties.
+2017 August - Ruling MPLA confirmed as election winners.
+Joao Lourenco becomes president, begins crackdown on corruption.